ThatGuySam/marvelorder/src/pages/en/guardians-of-the-galaxy-volume-3-447365.md

     "id": 447365,
     "original_language": "en",
-    "original_title": "Guardians of the Galaxy Volume 3", "overview": "Peter Quill, still reeling from the loss of Gamora, must rally his team around him to defend the universe along with protecting one of their own.
-A mission that, if not completed successfully, could quite possibly lead to the end of the Guardians as we know them.", "poster_path": "/bCXgdvCobMHYIGblzbaNMF4SnCm.jpg",
+    "original_title": "Guardians of the Galaxy Volume 3", "overview": "After acquiring Knowhere from the Collector, we find the Guardians working to repair the extreme damage done by Thanos-determined to make Knowhere a safe haven, not only for themselves, but for all refugees displaced by the harsh universe.
+It isn't long before their attempt to return to normal is upended by a brutal attack from a new unknown enemy, and Peter, still reeling from the loss of Gamora, must rally his team around him to defend the universe along with protecting one of their own.
+A mission, if not completed successfully, could quite possibly lead to the end of the Guardians as we know them.", "poster_path": "/bCXgdvCobMHYIGblzbaNMF4SnCm.jpg",
     "release_date": "2023-05-03",
     "title": "Guardians of the Galaxy Volume 3",